lfg1825/ps-simple-dl/README.md

 # ps-simple-dl
-A simple PowerShell script to download files using Invoke-WebRequest cmdlet
+A simple PowerShell script to download files using Invoke-WebRequest cmdlet.